MileHacker Logo

 Piadina Romagnola

 The quintessential flatbread of Romagna.
-This thin, unleavened flatbread is cooked on a griddle and then folded and filled.
+This thin, unleavened flatbread is a cooked on a griddle and then folded and filled.
 Common fillings include cured meats, squacquerone cheese, and arugula.

 Local Favorites & Beverages